-- Declare any conflict of interest whether it be financial, personal or family (or close intimate relationship) interest in matters of official business which may impact on the work of Itad. - Ensure that concerns, allegations or suspicions of safeguarding are reported in accordance with Itad's safeguarding policy. - Respect an adult at risk/child's right to privacy and maintain confidentiality when required. - Respond to a child/adult at risk who may have been abused or exploited in accordance with Itad's safeguarding policy. - Cooperate fully and confidentially in any investigation of concerns or allegations of safeguarding. - When working with children and adults at risk, ensure compliance with Itad's Child Protection Policy and other relevant policies and legal frameworks. - Avoid any unnecessary risk to the safety, health and welfare of myself and others (including partner organisations and the communities with whom we work), comply with any local security guidelines and be pro-active in informing management of any necessary changes to such guidelines. - Protect any personal data that may have been collected from the communities in which we work by following Itad's data protection policies and procedures.
+- Declare any conflict of interest whether it be financial, personal or family (or close intimate relationship) that may negatively impact the reputation of Itad or impede Itad's ability to maintain independence of our work - Ensure that concerns, allegations or suspicions of safeguarding are reported in accordance with Itad's safeguarding policy including any concerns against Itad itself.

+- Respect an adult at risk/child's right to privacy and maintain confidentiality when required. - Respond to a child/adult at risk who may have been abused or exploited in accordance with Itad's safeguarding policy. - Cooperate fully and confidentially in any investigation of concerns or allegations of safeguarding, bribery, whistleblowing or other improper conduct. - Non- retaliation against any party involved in an investigation or allegation throughout or after their engagement with Itad. - When working with children and adults at risk, ensure compliance with Itad's Child Protection Policy and other relevant policies and legal frameworks. - Avoid any unnecessary risk to the safety, health and welfare of myself and others (including partner organisations and the communities with whom we work), comply with any local security guidelines and be pro-active in informing management of any necessary changes to such guidelines. - Protect any personal data that may have been collected from the communities in which we work by following Itad's data protection policies and procedures.